-PIT Football had an exciting, abbreviated summer season of recreational touch football.
+PIT Football had an abbreviated yet exciting summer season of recreational touch football.

 Coed Division 1